damian-za/lpowers-typefi.github.io/n.md

 ## NISO
 Stands for National Information Standards Organization.
 [NISO](http://www.niso.org/) is where content publishers, libraries, and software developers turn for information industry standards that allow them to work together.

+## NLM
+Stands for [National Library of Medicine](https://www.nlm.nih.gov/).
+The [NLM Journal Archiving and Interchange Tag Suite](https://dtd.nlm.nih.gov/) is a standardised markup for journal content developed by the [National Center for Biotechnology Information and National Library of Medicine](https://www.ncbi.nlm.nih.gov/).

+## NLM plug-in (product)
+A [workflow plug-in(/w.html#workflow-plug-ins) for import and exporting NLM content in a Typefi workflow.

 ## NSB
 Stands for National Standards Bodies.